 DSL may refer to any of the following:

 1. Short for digital subscriber line, DSL is a method for home users and small businesses to have high-speed access to the Internet over standard copper lines.
-Capable of receiving up to 6.1 megabits per second, DSL is a great solution if it is available in your area.
-Because of the technology used, DSL's availability depends on the user being within a certain distance from your phone company's CO.
+Capable of receiving up to 6.1 megabits per second, DSL is a great broadband solution if it's available in your area.
+Because of the technology used, DSL's availability depends on the user being within a certain distance from your phone company's CO (central office).

-2. Acronym for Damn Small Linux, DSL is an x86 Linux distro first released on April 13, 2005.
-It was intentionally made small to fit on business cards, USB drives, CompactFlash cards and small media that can store at least 50 MB.
+2. Acronym for Damn Small Linux, DSL is an x86 Linux distro released on April 13, 2005.
+It was intentionally made small to fit on business cards, USB (universal serial bus) drives, CompactFlash cards, and small media that can store at least 50 MB.